-Following the requirements and guidelines as established by the New Jersey Department of Health, and the directives given through executive orders by the Governor in conjunction with health officials and guidance from the CDC, the Nutley Board of Education adopted Board

-Policy 1648 including facilities cleaning, disinfecting, and maintenance during the COVID-19 pandemic.
-This guidance is still appropriate for ensuring the health and safety when we return to school Fall 2021.
+Following the requirements and guidelines as established by the New Jersey Department of Health, and the directives given through executive orders by the Governor in conjunction with health officials and guidance from the CDC, the Nutley Board of Education adopted Board Policy 1648 including facilities cleaning, disinfecting, and maintenance during the COVID-19 pandemic.
+This guidance is still appropriate for ensuring health and safety.
 These practices also serve to mitigate the spread of infection not just from COVID-19, but also from the common cold, flu, and other viruses.

 The custodial/maintenance protocols and cleaning schedule remains in-force with daily cleaning and sanitizing of all facilities and outside common areas on a daily basis.
 After dismissal each day of instruction, custodial staff will continue to disinfect and/or sanitize all surfaces and classroom/common area spaces.
 Restrooms are maintained on an hourly basis.
 The district will continue to adhere to existing required facilities cleaning practices and procedures, and any new specific requirements of the local health department as they arise.
-The continued plan follows established cleaning and disinfecting schedules, and emphasizes touchpoint areas to be cleaned such as doorknobs, light switches, desktops, chairbacks, and counters.
+The continued plan follows established cleaning and disinfecting schedules, and emphasizes touchpoint areas to be cleaned such as doorknobs, light switches, desktops, chair backs, and counters.
 Additionally, ventilation and HVAC systems are monitored to ensure proper operations and acceptable levels of air circulation.
 All system filters are changed on a regular schedule.

 Currently, restrooms are limited to approximately one-half of the capacity to provide for social distancing.
 If a student is waiting to use a restroom, he/she must follow all social distancing signage outside the bathroom.
 Additionally, waste baskets are emptied more frequently throughout the school day to accommodate the increased use of paper towels.
-For Summer programming, and for the return to school Fall 2021, restroom spaces will return to full capacity.
+For Spring and Summer programming, and for the return to school Fall 2022, restroom spaces will return to full capacity.

 Currently, the use of water fountains is restricted to water bottle refilling stations only.
-The district currently provides cases of water to each school.
-For Summer programming, and for the return to school Fall 2021, full use of water fountains will be reinstated.
+For Spring and Summer programming, and for the return to school Fall 2022, full use of water fountains will be reinstated.

 Currently, every school bus, either district-owned or contracted, is cleaned and disinfected before and after each bus route.
-This will continue for summer programming, and for the return to school Fall 2021.
+This will continue for spring and summer programming, and for the return to school Fall 2022.

 Currently, the use of playground and physical education equipment is significantly limited due to possible the risk of sharing equipment.
 If equipment must be shared, the use is staggered, and the equipment is cleaned and disinfected between each use.
-For Summer programming, and for the return to school Fall 2021, there are no limitations on the sharing of equipment.
+For Spring and Summer programming, and for the return to school Fall 2022, there are no limitations on the sharing of equipment.

-These plans for summer programming and for the return to school Fall 2021 are based on the current health and safety data, and will only be excepted in the instance of new directives that remove this discretion.
+These plans for summer programming and for the return to school are based on the current health and safety data, and will only be modified in the instance of new directives that remove this discretion.